rekado/soundCLI/README.md

     no such file to load -- json/gst/curb in ...

   **A:** You need to install the gems listed in the section DEPENDENCIES

+  **Q:** During installation of the gem I get this error:

+    checking for gstreamer-0.10... yes
+    checking for gstreamer-plugins-base-0.10... no
+    *** extconf.rb failed ***
+    Could not create Makefile due to some reason, probably lack of necessary libraries and/or headers.
+Check the mkmf.log file for more details.
+You may need configuration options.

+  **A:** You are missing the gstreamer base plugins.
+If you are on Mac, you should install `gst-plugins-base` with brew.
+On Archlinux the package is called `gstreamer0.10-base-plugins`.

 ## License